The Home Page of Christopher Randall Nicholson

 The first thing you should know about me is that I'm blessed and proud to be a member of the Church of Jesus Christ of Latter-day Saints (LDS Church or "Mormonism") and you can read my testimony here (English) o aquí (Español).
 I'm what some would call a "Liahona Mormon" (as opposed to an "Iron Rod Mormon") - I accept all the doctrines and principles of the Church and sustain all the General Authorities as God's chosen servants, but I'm also acutely aware of the imperfections that attend to any organization, however divine, and I have little patience with aspects of the culture that I deem ridiculous.
 I believe in an approach to our history that is faith-promoting but freely and fearlessly acknowledges controversial or awkward things without fear.
 I'm also open to the truths that are found outside the Church, in the fields of science and even in other religions.
 I try to embrace that which is good and true and reject that which is unnecessary and even harmful.

 I dabble occasionally in apologetics, or defending the faith.
 I've read a lot about all the controversial issues in church history as well as the half-baked criticisms that can be found all over the Internet.
-(I created an entire page about the latter item.)
-I go into a few of both sorts of issues here, but usually I just link to the Foundation for Apologetics Information and Research (FairMormon) or some other such source.
+I go into a little bit of that stuff here, but usually I just link to the Foundation for Apologetics Information and Research (FairMormon) or some similar source.
 Apologetics has its pros and cons.
 It can be done well or done poorly.
 By definition it is not scientific, because its purpose is to give credibility to the truth claims of a certain religion, rather than seeking after any unbiased and unknown conclusion.
 And of course religion is not primarily based on evidence.
 But as long as its limitations are acknowledged, and apologists don't dismiss facts or logic in their zeal to make the Church look good, then it has its place in preserving and strengthening faith.

 I'm a libertarian-ish fiscal conservative and social moderate.
 I believe there are usually better ways of helping the poor than having dozens of bankrupt government bureaucracies to support them indefinitely with other people's money whether they need it or not.
 That doesn't help most of them - it just traps them in poverty for generation after generation and motivates many people to be lazy since that's the easiest way to succeed.
 We need a safety net, not a hammock.
 Other methods which actually work would include, for instance, the Church's Perpetual Education Fund which helps people all over the world improve their lives without forcibly redistributing wealth or giving handouts.
 Incidentally, according to the book Who Really Cares by Arthur C. Brooks, greedy conservatives donate thirty percent more to charity than compassionate liberals, even though liberals make an average of six percent more.
 Oops.